gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     curl ipinfo.io/ip
     ```

-    In most instances, the following addresses will be used to configure
+    In most cases, the following addresses will be used to configure GitLab
-    GitLab Geo:
+    Geo:

     | Configuration | Address |
     |-----|-----|